jphalip/djangocore-box/README.md

 The test settings are available in `/djangocore-box/test_settings/test_*.py`.
 These files are available in every virtualenv via symlinks.

-The VM is currently based on a lucid32 (Ubuntu 10.04.4 LTS) distribution.
-There are plans to switch to a more recent distribution, namely precise32 (Ubuntu 12.04 LTS).
+The VM is based on a Ubuntu 12.04 LTS 64 bits distribution.

 Vagrant command tips
 --------------------